ewancoder/tyr-ops/install.md

 #### During install actions

 - Before install - copy /mnt/data data from some other linux so we have Dropbox/Security/etc files.
   - (copy this) SbCtl keys: /var/lib/sbctl -> /mnt/data/security/sbctl
   - Flatpak user folder: ~/.var/app (includes Zen settings): /mnt/data/home/.var

 This doesn't work during hostinstall/livecd, so we need to do this manually rigth after booting into the system:

 1. Re-install bootctl so it creates EFI record, from within installed and loaded system.
 2. Re-enroll all drives to TPM2 (it asks for password after install).
+3. Enable UFW - for now not automated (sudo ufw enable)

 #### Setting up